 - Feeling very sleepy during the day

 Fix it: There are various degrees of severity with sleep apnea, from minor to extreme, but no matter what, you should see a doctor about it ASAP.
-Dr. Nasseri says typically, apnea may be treated with an oral appliance, like a CPAP machine, to reposition your jaw and mouth area to keep your airway open.
+Sleep apnea is often treated with a CPAP machine, which keeps your airways open as you sleep, per the Cleveland Clinic.
 In the meantime, try not to sleep on your back to see if the drooling improves.

 6. It's a Side Effect of Your Medication